cybergu0ck/notes/engineering/software-engineering/data-structures-and-algorithms/design-patterns/creational-patterns/abstract-factory.md

 # Abstract Factory Pattern

-**_The Abstract Factory design pattern is a creational pattern that helps you create families of related objects without specifying their concrete classes._**
+**_The Abstract Factory design pattern is a creational pattern that helps creation of families of related objects without specifying their concrete classes._**

 - Key Components are as follows :
     <ol type="1">